geovbra/coe332-hw-georgebraun/homework01/README.md

+# Python Practice Scripts

+## Overview

+This folder consists of two scripts that test basic aspects of programming in Python.

+## Script Description

-Homework 1 consists of two python scripts.
+This project consists of two python scripts.

 prime_ints.py tests the use of integer and boolean variables as well as for loops and if statements.
 The program prints out all prime integers between the numbers 3 and 100 inclusive.